amfairley/adamiani/README.md

 <br>

 ### Performing tests of various devices ###
-The website was tested using Google Chrome Developer Tools device toggle option for all available device options.
+The website was tested on a 14" laptop and using the Google Chrome Developer Tools device toggle option for all available device options.
 All work as expected.

 ### Browser Compatability